 First, you must understand that, unlike budget models, most receivers in this price category are already 7-channel.
 If you need even more channels (for example, 9), you have to pay more.
 A good option is the Pioneer Elite VSX-LX305 9.2-channel unit, which I have also included in my list.

-Second, mid-range receiver features more HDMI ports and pre and line channels.
+Second, mid-range receivers generally offer more HDMI ports and pre and line channels than their budget counterparts.
 Available video technology should also please you.
-As a rule, you can find not only 4K video resolution but also supports 8K with eARC for transmitting a full-resolution signal without losing quality.
+As a rule, you can find not only 4K resolution but also 8K with eARC support for transmitting a full-resolution signal without losing quality.

 Also, top AV receivers under $1000 can offer Dolby Atmos and DTS:X. They allow you to discover three-dimensional sounds which budget devices can’t deliver.
 As for the newer surround sound technologies, such as DTS:X Pro and Auro-3D, they are very rare among this class of models.

 In general, receivers under $1,000 will meet most people’s needs.
 They completely cover the needs of beginning audiophiles and film fans, supporting most modern audio and video formats.
-In addition, many receivers support various useful and interesting additional features for modern home theatre systems.
+In addition, many devices have various useful and interesting additional features.

 Best AV receiver under $1000 reviews